alexandrebrilhante/OptionsPricing.cpp/README.md

-# OptionsPricing
+# OptionsPricing.cpp

-Pricing models for vanilla and exotic options in C++.
+Pricing models for vanilla options in C++.